Find out if we can save you money on your mortgage today

 It is quite common for parents to gift their children some money towards a deposit, but your lender will want evidence that this is a gift and not a loan that needs to be repaid, so warn mum and dad that there might be some paperwork.

 Parents or grandparents may also offer to act as a guarantor, to enable family members to obtain a mortgage that might otherwise be considered too high risk.
 This means that, until an agreed loan-to-value figure is reached, if the homebuyer fails to pay their mortgage, then the lender will demand payment from the guarantor.
 Guarantor mortgages may be based on the income of the guarantor, or may involve a charge on their own home.
-Obviously there are risks attached for the guarantor, so it might be helpful for the whole family to sit down with an adviser from an independent company such as Embrace Financial Services who can explain all the implications.
+Obviously there are risks attached for the guarantor, so it might be helpful for the whole family to sit down with one of our advisers who can explain all the implications.

 Newer options include “family deposit” or “family offset” mortgages, where helpful family members can put money into a savings account that is tied to the child’s mortgage account and acts as a form of deposit.
 Once a certain amount of the mortgage has been paid off, the money is available for withdrawal, often with interest.